Federated Face Presentation Attack Detection: Conclusion

 \section{Conclusion}

-In this paper, we presented FedFAS, a FL-based framework targeting application of FAS with the objective of obtaining generalized FAS models while preserving data privacy.
-Through communications between \textit{data centers} and the \textit{server}, a globe FAS model is obtained by iteratively aggregating the model updates from various \textit{data centers}.
+In this paper, we presented FedPAD, a federated learning-based framework targeting application of fPAD with the objective of obtaining generalized fPAD models while preserving data privacy.
+Through communications between \textit{data centers} and the \textit{server}, a globe fPAD model is obtained by iteratively aggregating the model updates from various \textit{data centers}.
 Local private data is not accessed during this process.
-Extensive experiments are carried out to demonstrate the effectiveness of the proposed framework which provide various insights regarding FL for FAS.
+Extensive experiments are carried out to demonstrate the effectiveness of the proposed framework which provide various insights regarding federated learning for fPAD.

-In our experiments, we encountered situations where adding more data centers slightly decreased the performance ( Fig.~\ref{fig:numberofdatacenter} (right) when the data center increases from 2 to 3 and Table~\ref{tab:3Dtype} when dataset H is added).
-Adding more data centers into our framework not only increases the diversity of FAS information but also intensifies domain shift among data centers.
-This domain shift may increase the difficulties in exploiting an optimal FAS model in the federated learning process.
+In our experiments, we encountered situations where adding more data centers slightly decreased the performance ( HTER value of Fig.~\ref{fig:numberofdatacenter} (right) when the data center increases from 2 to 3).
+Adding more data centers into our framework not only increases the diversity of fPAD information but also intensifies domain shift among data centers.
+This domain shift may increase the difficulties in exploiting an optimal fPAD model in the federated learning process.
 In the future, we will explore an improved federated learning method that tackles data centers with significant domain shift effectively.

 { }